 Tips to meet your view rate goal

 Although it’s not obvious that targeting could be a method to improve the view rate of a campaign, it could impact performance because it affects who is able to view your ad.

 - Shorter ads have higher view rates; if your ad can convey the same message in 20 seconds than in 30, consider editing a shorter version.

-- If you create several ads as part of a campaign, each will provide you a chance to connect with your audience more effectively.
+- If you create several ads as part of a campaign, each will provide you a chance to better connect with your audience.
 Even small differences in your ad's text or video can mean large improvements in view rate and cost over the course of a campaign.